bangyen/wikipedia/README.md

 ## Development History

-See `docs/summaries/` for detailed development progress:
+See `examples/` for demo scripts and notebooks:
-- Day 4-7: Core feature extraction and baseline model
+- Core feature extraction and baseline model
-- Day 9: Model training and validation
+- Model training and validation
-- Day 11: API and CLI interfaces
+- API and CLI interfaces

 ## License